rodneyviana/courtdecisionschatbot/README.md

 2. Use the configuration tab to add the base urls, secrets and AI parameters

 Instructions are the rules for your AI.
-Don't forget to add \$1 to be replaced by the document.
+Don't forget to add \$1, \$2, etc to be replaced by the document or documents.
 If you don't need to analyze documents, $1 can be removed.
 Example: *"you are a law scholar and you will respond only questions about the document below or segue questions related to the document: \$1"*
 Temperature less the 0.5 will make it less imaginative but more precise, more than 0.7 may lead to "allucinations".
 I left my endpoints so you will now what to add if you look at your deployments.

 3. Run the application (Gradio - web application) from the app folder